Out-of-sample gravity predictions and trade policy counterfactuals: Introduction

-In this paper, we propose a methodology to compare the predictive performance of different approaches.
-We then use it to carry out an evaluation of the out-of-sample forecasting performance of the gravity equation and of possible alternatives based on flexible statistical techniques from the machine learning literature, such as random forests and neural networks.

-We believe that providing evidence on the relative out-of-sample predictive performance of the gravity equation is important for two reasons.\footnote{ Note that we will be using the terms predicting and forecasting interchangeably throughout this paper.} First, having high-quality statistical models for predicting trade flows is directly relevant for policymaking.
-This often requires making such forecasts, for example to predict the potential trade flows for a given pair of countries.
-For example, the International Trade Centre has developed a so-called `export potential assessment methodology' in order to help countries identify promising products for export promotion activities (see \citealp{ITC_2025}).
-The more accurate the forecast of potential trade flows between two countries, the better such export promotion activities can be targeted.

-Secondly, and more importantly, a good out-of-sample predictive performance is crucial for obtaining good estimates of the causal impact of policy interventions such as RTAs.
-This is because the suitability of the gravity equation as a baseline counterfactual depends on its predictive performance out-of-sample, not its performance in-sample (see Section \ref{sec:forecastcausality} below for more details on this point).
-Put differently, if we can find an alternative statistical technique that provides better out-of-sample predictions for trade flows, then maybe this alternative technique should take the place of existing gravity equation techniques to generate counterfactual outcomes and evaluate the impact of policy interventions such as new RTAs.
-This in turn might lead to a re-examination of the reliability of a large and growing literature in areas such as the trade impact of RTAs, currency unions, and WTO membership (\citealp{BaierBergstrand_2007}, \citealp{Rose_2001}, and \citealp{Rose_2004}).
+We argue that to be able to provide reliable counterfactuals, gravity equations need to perform well out of sample, and we propose a data-based simulation methodology to evaluate the predictive performance of gravity equations and other forecasting methods.

-To evaluate the out-of-sample predictive ability of gravity equations, we compare their performance with that of a number of alternative statistical techniques from the machine learning literature, such as random forest and neural networks.
-These techniques provide a useful point of comparison because they were designed with out-of-sample forecasting performance in mind.
-Thus, if the gravity equation does well in terms of this criterion against these alternative techniques, we can be confident that its current dominant position as an empirical tool for making forecasts and evaluating policy interventions is indeed merited.
+We then use our methodology to carry out a comparison between the out-of-sample forecasting performance of different specifications of the gravity equation and of a number of alternative statistical techniques from the machine learning literature.\footnote{Note that we will be using the terms predicting and forecasting interchangeably.
+Note also that we never consider prediction in the sense of forecasting trade data for periods for which we do not have estimates of the corresponding fixed effects.} These techniques provide a useful benchmark because they were designed with out-of-sample forecasting performance in mind.
+Thus, if the gravity equation does well against these alternative techniques, we can be confident that its current dominant position as the main tool for making forecasts and evaluating policy interventions is indeed merited.

-With these goals in mind, we use a standard gravity dataset based on UN Comtrade to compare the traditional gravity equation, and more recent variants such as the 2-way and 3-way gravity models, with the following machine learning techniques: random forests, neural networks, gradient boosting, and an ensemble method based on these three techniques.